Buying a website is like investing in online real estate.

 Once you’ve vetted the store, you can make an offer on it that the seller can then reply to.

-Once you’ve come to an agreement with the seller, it’s time to determine how you will facilitate the transaction.
+Once you’ve come to an agreement with the seller, it’s time to pay the seller through the transaction you'll receive from the seller after your offer is accepted.

 Starting the Transaction